Repulsive interatomic potentials calculated at three levels of theory: Quantum chemistry of repulsive interatomic potentials

 In contrast, at large internuclear distances, the electrons surrounding the atoms screen the bare Coulomb interaction between the two nuclei, resulting in an interaction potential $V(r)$ that is weaker than the pure Coulomb potential $ V_{\rm Coul} (r) \propto r^{-1}$; for example, it is well known that $V(r)\propto -r^{-6}$ in the van der Waals limit \cite{Kittel}.
 Since $V(r)$ approaches zero faster than $V_{\rm Coul}(r)$ does, one therefore observes that $\phi(r) \to 0$ when $r \to \infty$.

-The two features discussed above make the screening function attractive for use in simulations: unlike the bare interatomic potential V(r), $\phi(r)$ has a limited numerical range and varies smoothly across all internuclear distances, making it easy to interpolate it accurately from a moderate number of tabulated points, for example.
-It is worth noting that also chemical interactions can be considered in this formalism, since the mapping $r \to V_{\rm Coul}(r)$ is invertible, and it is easy to see that the description of a bonded diatomic molecule leads to $\phi(r) < 0$ at chemically bound interaction distances $r$ \cite{Eck91a}.
-Antiproton-atom interactions can also be modeled in this formalism \cite{Nor17}, even though the Coulomb interaction between the nuclei is then attractive instead of repulsive.
+The two features discussed above make the screening function attractive for use in simulations: unlike the bare interatomic potential $V(r)$, $\phi(r)$ has a limited numerical range and varies smoothly across all internuclear distances, making it easy to interpolate it accurately from a moderate number of tabulated points, for example.
+It is worth noting that also chemical interactions can be considered in this formalism, since the mapping $r \to V_{\rm Coul}(r)$ is invertible, and it is easy to see that the description of a bonded diatomic molecule leads to $\phi(r) < 0$ at chemically bound interaction distances $r$ \cite{Eck91a}. {\red Recently, one of us has shown that also} antiproton-atom interactions can be modeled in this formalism \cite{Nor17}, even though the Coulomb interaction between the nuclei is then attractive instead of repulsive.

 The simplest analytic expression for $\phi(r)$ of a repulsive potential that satisfies the criteria $\lim_{r \to 0} \phi(r) = 1$ and $\lim_{r \to \infty} \phi(r) = 0$ is an exponential, as proposed by \citet{Boh48}.
 However, as a single exponential cannot adequately describe interatomic interactions over the relevant range of internuclear distances $r$ that spans several orders of magnitude, a sum of exponentials is commonly used instead \cite{Mol47, Wilson77, ZBL}.
 Other functions suitable for expansions of $\phi(r)$ have been proposed, as well \cite{Jen32, Som32, Bie82, Nak88, Zin11, Zin15}.